mphonic/these-are-they/README.md

 sonks -> These are meant to be lush, dramatic pieces that usually appear blurred, detuned, and slowed down.
 Sometimes, however, they come into focus.
 Often, you don't hear them as long, uninterrupted segments, but there are exceptions.

 talkers -> The original intent was that these would be recordings of talking, though there's no reason why they couldn't be something else entirely.
 These files are played back at normal speed or slower, and two are always being played at the same time.
-They alternate between dry and frequency-shifted, and they are periodically "stuttered" in '80s sampler fashion.
+They alternate between dry, roughly pitched up, and spectrally altered, and they are periodically "stuttered" in '80s sampler fashion.

 ### Basic Modifications
 First of all, keep all files and folders in their original structure, so that paths aren't broken.
 If you get an error dealing with buffers being empty or Document.current being undefined, you may have to modify a line near the top of the code: